 What Can I Learn When Completing Esthetician School Online?

-Whether they are online or offline, esthetician schools are accredited institutions that train students to become licensed beauty professionals.
+Whether they are online or offline, esthetician schools train students to become licensed beauty professionals.
 They are also sometimes known as esthetics schools.

 Rules and regulations regarding esthetician licensing vary from state to state.
 However, all good esthetician schools teach their students about anatomy, facial science, safety and sanitation, and skin sciences.
 Additionally, some schools may also teach their students about customer service, marketing, and salon management.